Last Updated: 04/20/2018

-UPDATE: More information regarding the upcoming public hearing at the Board of Public Works is available.
+UPDATE: More information regarding the proposed plan being presented to the Common Council is available.
 See below.

 Atwood Ave (Utility work only) - South First Street to South Second Street